devoteamgcloud/fr-dgtl-vuejs-fastapi-template/backend/{{cookiecutter.project_slug}}/README.md

 ### CD with Cloud Build & Cloud Run

-Use .github/workflows/lint.yaml **by enabling Github Actions API** in your repository

-This will run linting for every Pull Request on develop, uat and master branches

 .cloudbuild/cloudbuild.yaml is used automatically to deploy to Cloud Run according to your Cloud Build trigger configuration

 *Requirements*: